 3. Mumps can cause serious complications

 Most people with mumps develop only mild symptoms, but sometimes there can be serious complications.
-Mumps can cause swollen testicles, leading to infertility in males.
+Men and adolescent boys can experience pain and swelling in their testicles, which in rare cases can result in infertility.
 Women in their first 3 months of pregnancy who develop mumps are at increased risk of a miscarriage.
-Mumps can also cause meningitis,ie, inflammation of the brain and surrounding tissue.
+Mumps can also cause meningitis, resulting in inflammation of the brain and surrounding tissue in rare cases.

 4. You can protect yourself and others